jishanshaikh4/lib-math/README.md

 ## To do
 - Insert files in bessel, trigonometry, hyperbolic folders.
 (NOT DONE YET)
+- Add a new section of Geometry.
+(NOT DONE YET)
 - Add more files in numerical-methods.
 (NOT DONE YET)
 - Add more fields of mathematics.
 (NOT DONE YET)